innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 ## Problem Statement

-As an Enterprise Services Network (ESN) company, Thales Services Numériques (*TSN*) is strongly focused on innovation and client-centric solutions, particularly in sectors like defense, space, transportation, energy, and critical infrastructures.
+As an computer service company (in french: *ESN* for *entreprise de services du numérique"), Thales Services Numériques (*TSN*) is strongly focused on innovation and client-centric solutions, particularly in sectors like defense, space, transportation, energy, and critical infrastructures.
 Our key focus areas include data valuation, artificial intelligence, cloud management, and security.

 This paper is a first in a serie to examine the conditions that favor innovation scale up.
 How can we ensure that an innovation culture and practice is widely spread among the company instead of restricted to a club of innovation specialists ?